 After this one comment caught my attention, a few other things about this team also struck a chord with me, and I ended up watching the rest of the episode.

 Jo has type 1 diabetes, which caught my attention due to my reactive hypoglycaemia, because I’m at greater risk of developing type 2 diabetes due to having reactive hypoglycaemia, like my nana did (although I don’t think she had reactive hypoglycaemia before developing type 2 diabetes).
 Whilst Sam has ADHD, and yet, he still manages to have a good relationship with his mum, even though it can be difficult for parents to look after a child with ADHD.

 To further emphasise how strong the relationship between Jo and Sam is on Race Across The World, Sam goes on to say that he “couldn’t do it with anyone better”, which again, I simply couldn’t relate to.

 I struggle to talk to my mum on the phone without it being incredibly frustrating and detrimental to my mental health.
-Almost every phone call (Awkward Phone Call With My Mum About My Childhood) I’ve ever had with her causes me to have a depressive spiral.
+Almost every phone call (Childhood Neglect: An Awkward Phone Call With My Mum) I’ve ever had with her causes me to have a depressive spiral.
 So to travel somewhere on holiday with my mum would be soul-destroying, let alone racing across Latin America with her.

 My mum wants me to go to Jerusalem with her, but one, I’m not religious, two, my mum’s religiousness is never-ending (she believes she’s a prophet for god) and a source of her bigotry, and three, I can’t stand talking to her, let alone being around her physically because of her views and personality (or lack thereof).
 Thus, going on holiday to Jerusalem, a holy site for my mother, would pump her religious identity to 11, and I already can’t stand her religious bigotry as it is.

-But even if we could ignore both mine and my mum’s health problems (After The Dust Has Settled: My Weekend With My Mum), doing such a challenge with her, having to travel the length of Latin America, would be a punishment of the worst kind for me.
+But even if we could ignore both mine and my mum’s health problems (A Weekend With My Mum: A Disgusting Society’s Ableism), doing such a challenge with her, having to travel the length of Latin America, would be a punishment of the worst kind for me.